pim97/stake.com-scraping/readme.md

 ## Description

-Top.gg is a prominent online platform that serves as a hub for Discord users seeking to enhance their server experiences.
-It acts as a comprehensive directory of Discord bots and servers, offering a space where bot developers can showcase their creations and server administrators can discover and incorporate new features into their communities.
-Top.gg enables users to find, review, and rate various bots, helping them make informed decisions about which ones to include in their Discord servers.
-This platform has become an essential resource for both bot developers and server operators, fostering a dynamic ecosystem of innovation and collaboration within the Discord community.
+Stake.com is a secure online platform that offers engaging skill-based challenges and entertainment for users of all ages.
+Explore its variety of enjoyable experiences in a safe environment.

 ## Installation

-1. Clone the repository: `git clone https://github.com/pim97/scrappey-top.gg-auto-voter.git`
+1. Clone the repository: `git clone https://github.com/pim97/stake.com-scraping.git`
 2. Install the dependencies: `npm install`

 ## Usage

 1. Replace the following details with your own details in the script file (`create.js`):
    - API_KEY_HERE: Your Scrappey API key found at https://app.scrappey.com/#/ to solve Cloudflare
-   - DISCORD_AUTH: Your discord AUTH token
 2. Run the script: `node create.js`

 ## Contributing